civol/HDLRuby/README.md

 __Note__:

-- For the unambiguous cases, conversion operators will be implicitly added, please refer to section [Implicit conversions](#implicit) for more details.
+- For the unambiguous cases, conversion operators will be implicitly added, please refer to section about [implicit conversions](#implicit) for more details.